MutluMinds/.github/profile/README.md

-# Mutlu Minds
+# mutlu minds
-Welcome to the MutluMinds GitHub organization!
+Welcome to the mutlu minds GitHub organization!
 Here you will find a collection of open source projects that are developed and maintained by the MutluMinds team.

 ## Projects